Bestselling author JO NESBØ, author of the Harry Hole detective series, discusses his career with SUSANNA RUSTIN…

 “It’s not about what’s happening, it’s about what could happen,” he says.
 “Is there a potential risk this could happen?
 It’s the same thing with The Son and the Harry Hole stories.
 Is this something that is plausible, in some ways, if we just use our imaginations?
 I think it is.”

-JO NESBØ is a bestselling Norwegian author.
+JO NESBØ is a bestselling Norwegian author and television presenter.